cmu-phil/tetrad-fx/README.md

-A first draft is done for this a few days ahead of schedule, so as time permits for the next few days, I will be going through and making things smoother and more robust.
-Then, I will send it out for review to the Tetrad team, and we will decide whether to continue with this approach.
-Comments are welcome.
+A first draft is done for this a few days ahead of schedule, so as time permits for the next few days, I will be going through and making things smoother and more robust.Commenbts re swelcome.

 The idea we have been pursuing is to shift the focus of Tetrad away from simulation studies and more toward analysis of particular